Trolls (film): Plot

-Trolls are small, cute, colorful, perpetually happy creatures who like to sing, dance and hug all day.
-They are discovered by the Bergens, large, hideous and miserable creatures who believe they can only feel happy by consuming a Troll.
-The Bergens imprison the Trolls in a caged tree and eat them every year on a special occasion called "Trollstice".
+Trolls are small, colorful, perpetually happy creatures who like to sing, dance and hug all day.
+They are discovered by the large, hideous and miserable Bergens, who believe they can only feel happy by consuming a Troll.
+The Bergens imprison the Trolls in a caged tree, and eat them once a year on a special occasion called "Trollstice".

-On the year that Bergen Prince Gristle, son of King Gristle Sr., is due to eat his first Troll, the chef in charge of the ceremony discovers that the Trolls, under the leadership of King Peppy, have managed to escape.
-King Gristle banishes Chef from Bergen Town, and she vows to find the Trolls, secretly plotting to overthrow the monarchy as revenge.
+On the year that Bergen Prince Gristle Jr., son of King Gristle Sr., is due to eat his first Troll, the chef in charge of the ceremony discovers that the Trolls, under the leadership of King Peppy, have managed to escape.
+The King banishes Chef from Bergen Town, and she vows to find the Trolls, secretly plotting to overthrow the monarchy as revenge.

 Twenty years later, Peppy's daughter Princess Poppy organizes a gigantic party to celebrate the anniversary of their escape.
 A serious, gray Troll named Branch warns that this could expose their home, but everyone ignores him.
-However, his forebodings are justified; Chef notices the party fireworks, follows them to Troll Village, and kidnaps Poppy's friends, including her secret crush, a "zen" Troll named Creek.
-While the rest of the Trolls take refuge in Branch's survival bunker despite his objections, Poppy sets off alone to rescue her friends.
-She gets herself into several potentially deadly situations and is finally rescued by Branch, who thinks her quest is hopeless and only followed her to escape his crowded bunker.
+However, his forebodings are justified when Chef, who as only Bergen, has spent the last twenty years searching for the Trolls, notices the party fireworks from her hideout, follows them to Troll Village and kidnaps Poppy's friends, including her crush, a "zen" Troll named Creek.
+While the rest of the Trolls take refuge in Branch's survival bunker uninvited, Poppy sets off alone to rescue her friends.
+She gets herself into several potentially deadly situations, and is finally rescued by Branch, who thinks her quest is hopeless and only followed her to escape his bunker, in which the Trolls barely fit anyway.

-After arriving in Bergen Town, Poppy and Branch sneak into the castle of the new King, Gristle Jr. They witness Chef apparently feeding Creek to King Gristle, but Poppy still holds out hope that Creek is alive.
-They find the other captives being guarded by a young scullery maid named Bridget; after learning that Bridget is secretly in love with Gristle, Poppy and the Trolls agree to help her get a date with him in exchange for her help in ascertaining whether or not Creek is still alive.
-When Branch refuses to sing along with the others in the ensuing musical number, he and Poppy argue, and he reveals that he has refused to sing ever since Chef followed his singing to his home and took his grandmother away when he was a child in a past Trollstice.
-His bitterness at the event also caused his colors to fade into gray.
-Bridget, Poppy, and the other Trolls comfort Branch before setting out on their mission.
+After encountering further challenges, Poppy and Branch meet a mischievous Cloud Guy, who leads them into Bergen Town.
+The pair sneak into the castle of Gristle Jr, who is now the King.
+They witness Chef apparently feeding Creek to Gristle, but Poppy still holds out hope that Creek survived.
+They find the other captives being guarded by a young scullery maid named Bridget, who is secretly in love with Gristle.
+Upon learning this, the Trolls agree to help her get a date in exchange for her help in ascertaining whether or not Creek is still alive.
+However, Branch refuses to sing along with the others in the ensuing musical number, revealing that when he was a child, his loud singing inadvertently led Chef to his home, and his grandmother Rosiepuff was captured.
+Branch's guilt caused his colors to fade into gray, and he swore never to sing again.